Deep Conversations with a Three Year Old

 Oh crap.

-I hurriedly put Curious George back in the car and started driving back towards my house.
-This of course greatly upset Curious George, as he had just barely decided that he did indeed want to go swimming.
+I hurriedly put Adgie back in the car and started driving back towards my house.
+This of course greatly upset him, as he had just barely decided that he did indeed want to go swimming.

 “Swimming!
 Swimming!
 Swimming!”
 He cried the entire way back.